 Is the staff experienced?

 Yes.
-The director and his wife have experience in working with teens in a residential program environment for more than 12 years.
+The director and his wife have experience in working with teens in a residential program environment for more than 15 years.
 The staff members are trained, educated and experienced to provide quality care to the young men and their families with varying issues and problems.
 Our school safety standards are considered to be one of the best in the country, our local staff is on hand at all times to ensure the best outcome for our students.

 What kinds of students are admitted to the school?